 - Provide a forum in which students can share the results of their summer experience.

-- Number of applications can exceed the available positions, and once those are filled, interested applicants will be placed on a waiting list.
+- The number of applications can exceed the available positions, and once those are filled, interested applicants will be placed on a waiting list.

-- Program normally hosts ten to twelve undergraduate students.
+- The program hosts typically ten to twelve undergraduate students.

 - Candidates are screened by individual Principal Investigators to identify and select candidates whose research interests best fit each laboratory’s ongoing research program.